The Best Action Cameras Tested & Fully Reviewed

 q: How do you mount an action camera to a helmet?

-Many options come with a helmet mount with the product, or sell them as a separate accessory.
-Attach the mount to the helmet using its adhesive and allow to stick.
+Many options come with a helmet mount with the product or sell them as a separate accessory.
+Attach the mount to the helmet using its adhesive and allow it to stick.
 Then attach and adjust accordingly for the best angle.
+Make sure you follow your camera's instructions and mount's instructions to ensure you mount it properly.

 q: Can I charge the camera while filming or editing?